DanielDeng/DanielDeng.github.io/README.md

 - Developed details optical simulation guidelines which were used to instruct engineers in using relevant softwares for theoretical analysis and structural optimaztion.
 - Conducted a thermal analysis to investigate the reason of invalid gold wires in a specific automotive-LED, and a feasible solution at the structural level without additional cost was provided.
 - Solved the problem of thermal concentration in the third-generation semiconductor GaN devices by separating islands of them.
-- Produced a multitude of 2D and 3D schematics for an array of LED products.
+- Produced a multitude of 2D and 3D schematics for various LED products.

 ## 🏅Awards and Honors
 - **2<sup>nd</sup> prize** of 18<sup>th</sup> South China University of Technology Challenge Cup